-Tuition is included in the UC budget for the graduate student at \$3,090 for the first year and increasing at 3% annually for a total of \$9,273 as mandated by the University.
-Tuition is charged at a reduced rate that represents a savings of about \$12,000 per year.
+Tuition is included in the UC budget for the graduate student at \$3,090 for the first year and increasing at 3% annually as mandated by the University.
+Tuition is charged at a reduced rate that represents a savings of about \$4,000 per year.
 This contribution of the University of Cincinnati is included as cost-share.
+UC requires an increase in tuition of 3% per year.